Ashok-Prajapati2/Ashok-Prajapati2/README.md

 ## Hey Techie, you can call me Ashok 👋

-I'm Eunice Adewusi, an ardent django-Developer and currintly studying data science.
+I'm ASHOK KUMAR, an ardent django-Developer and currintly studying data science.
 I'm passionate about using \*codes\* to solve \*real life\* problems; thereby creating a sustainable world for all.

 :mailbox: Want to connect with me?